 We will share personal information with law enforcement or other authorities if required by applicable law.

-We will not share your personal information with any other third party unless we have obtained your prior written consent or under any other lawful basis we might consider to be applicable.
+We will not share your personal information with any other third party unless we have obtained your prior written consent.

 Whether information has to be provided by you, and if so why

 The provision of Contact Data is required from you to enable us to process your application.
 We will inform you at the point of collecting information from you, whether you are required to provide the information to us.

 How long your personal information will be kept

 Transfer of your information out of the EEA